AMReX-Astro/Castro/sphinx_docs/source/CastroInputs.rst

 castro.cfl or castro.fixed_dt.
 The time step can grow in subsequent steps by a factor of castro.change_max each step.

-[] If diffusion is enabled, the timestep will also be limited by:
+[DIFFUSION] If diffusion is enabled, the timestep will also be limited by:

 .. math::